Biden aims to vaccinate 70% of American adults by July 4

 Already more than 56% of American adults have received at least one dose of a COVID-19 vaccine and nearly 105 million are fully vaccinated.
 The U.S. is currently administering first doses at a rate of about 965,000 per day — half the rate of three weeks ago, but almost twice as fast as needed to meet Biden's target.

-“I’d like to get it 100%, but I think realistically we can get to that place between now and July Fourth," Biden said.
+“I’d like to get it 100%, but I think realistically we can get to that place between now and July Fourth," Biden said of his new goal.

 He said the administration would focus on three areas as it tries to ramp up the pace of vaccinations: